ggit12/anndictionary/README.md

 # Documentation

-Complete documentation covering all functions and modules is available at https://ggit12.github.io/anndictionary.
-We are actively working to enhance its appearance and improve the overall user experience.
+Complete documentation with tutorials is available at https://ggit12.github.io/anndictionary.

 # Citation